13 rooftop bars and restaurants to soak up the sun in the UK

 The Standard Rooftop

-London’s hospitality scene was in complete hibernation, but has burst back into life since England’s partial reopening on 12 April.
-Bringing a whole new host of venues to all corners of the city, one of the newest additions to the capital resides atop the Leonardo Royal Hotel.
+One of the recent additions to London’s hospitality scene resides atop the Leonardo Royal Hotel.
 You’ll find Sabine situated on the seventh floor and the weather-ready venue has a retractable roof, ensuring an enjoyable visit, no matter the forecast.
 It plates up unbeatable views of Sir Christopher Wren’s St Paul’s Cathedral and the menu focuses on seasonal produce.

 Issho is a rooftop Japanese restaurant in Leeds offering a contemporary twist on traditional Izakaya dining.
 Spread across an outdoor terrace, Kori bar and indoor restaurant, the interiors are completely pared back with natural lighting from floor-to-ceiling windows highlighting its minimalistic features.
 The drinks menu zones in on a specialist selection of premium sake, with the cocktail list inspired by Japanese sites, culture and events.

-Manchester is short on rooftop bars and restaurants but for what the city lacks in quantity, it makes up for in quality.
+Manchester is short on rooftop bars and restaurants, but for what the city lacks in quantity, it makes up for in quality.
 Located in Deansgate on the 23rd floor of Beetham Tower, Cloud 23 boasts panoramic views stretching as far as the eye can see.
-Its current food menu takes inspiration from Hawaii with a small but tasty selection of poke bowls and nibbles including handmade gyozas and Katsu strips.
-The drinks menu is simmered down to classics and signatures, with some non-alcoholic seltzers for those who are tee-total but it’s the champagne collection that will make you sit up and take note.
+Visitors can enjoy craft beers, gins and classic cocktails while taking in the views of the Manchester skyline.
+An afternoon tea is also on the menu, which can be upgraded to include free-flowing champagne…

-The team behind SushiSamba have revealed plans to expand their global empire to Edinburgh, opening a new restaurant in 2022.
-Not many intricate details have been revealed but like its sister in Bishopsgate, it will have an outdoor terrace.
-Located on the 38th and 39th floor of Heron Tower, the current SushiSamba in London offers unparalleled 360 degree views of the city and the west terrace is one of the highest dining terraces in Europe.
+Located on the 38th and 39th floors of Heron Tower, SushiSamba in London offers unparalleled 360-degree views of the City and the west terrace is one of the highest dining terraces in Europe.
 With a menu pulling fierce flavours and cooking techniques from Japan, Brazil and Peru, it’s been one of the UK’s leading rooftops since it opened ten years ago.

 Marco Pierre White Restaurant & Grill

 Soak up panoramic views of Birmingham’s skyline with a trip to Marco Pierre White Restaurant & Grill.
 Located in the epicentre of the city on the 25th floor of The Cube, this rooftop restaurant is busy every night of the week.
-It has a reputation as one of the best steakhouses in the city centre and the team have recently announced a new midweek offer.
-Every Thursday diners can look forward to steak, chips, piccolo tomatoes with delicious béarnaise sauce and a glass of Jean-Luc Columbo wine or a pint of draught beer for £19.95.
+It has a reputation as one of the best steakhouses in the city centre and the menu includes classic steak dishes, a luxurious afternoon tea, Sunday roasts and 2-4-1 cocktails.